It Chapter Two: Casting

 In an interview in July 2017, the child actors from the first film were asked which actors they would choose to play them in the sequel.
 Sophia Lillis chose Jessica Chastain and Finn Wolfhard chose Bill Hader, both of whom would end up cast in those roles.

 In September 2017, Muschietti and his sister mentioned that Chastain would be their top choice to play the adult version of Beverly Marsh.
 In November 2017, Chastain herself expressed interest in the project.
 Finally, in February 2018, Chastain officially joined the cast, reuniting her with Muschietti, who directed her in Mama.
 By April 2018, Hader and James McAvoy were in talks to join the cast to play adult versions of Richie Tozier and Bill Denbrough, respectively.
 In May 2018, James Ransone, Jay Ryan and Andy Bean joined the cast to portray adult versions of Eddie Kaspbrak, Ben Hanscom, and Stanley Uris, respectively.

 In June 2018, Isaiah Mustafa joined as the adult version of Mike Hanlon, while Xavier Dolan and Will Beinbrink were also cast as Adrian Mellon and Tom Rogan, respectively.
 Later, Teach Grant was cast to play the adult version of Henry Bowers, played by Nicholas Hamilton, and Jess Weixler was also cast, as Bill's wife.
 This is the second collaboration between McAvoy, Chastain, Hader, Weixler and Beinbrink after The Disappearance of Eleanor Rigby.
 In September 2018, it was revealed that Javier Botet would appear in the film.
 He played It in its Hobo and Witch forms.

+Filmmaker Guillermo del Toro was sought for a cameo as the janitor that Ben encounters when fleeing from Pennywise.
+Despite nearly securing del Toro, he was not included in the final film.
+Stephen King's son and fellow author Joe Hill was originally envisioned to cameo as the younger version of the pawn shop owner in a flashback scene with young Bill and Beverly, but the scene was cut from the final draft of the screenplay.
+Maturin the Turtle was reported to be in the film.
+This did not happen, although a golden turtle statue can be seen in Ben's home and a smaller one can be seen in a classroom scene.